whisthq/whist/main-webserver/README.md

 ### Setting up Redis

 In order to run tests locally, the tests must be able to connect to a running Redis instance.
 As described earlier, we need to launch a container running Redis+TLS.
 To do this, run in the root directory of this project `docker run -d -p 6379:6379 -v $(pwd)/dummy_certs:/certs --name redis-tls madflojo/redis-tls`.
-6379 is the default Redis port.
 This command launches Redis in the default location on the network&mdash;`rediss://localhost:6379`.
-The test code detects that Redis running on the default host and port and connects.
+The test code looks at the environment variable `REDIS_URL` to connect to redis.
+Since this is not set, it tries the default port of 6379.

 ### `pytest`

 We have pytest tests in the `tests` subdirectory.
 To run tests, just run `pytest` in a terminal.
 Refer to the [pytest documentation](https://docs.pytest.org/en/stable/contents.html) to learn how to use pytest.

 The docker-compose stack does **not** need to be running in order to run tests.
 However, the tests do need access to Redis.
 By default, the tests attempt to connect to `rediss://localhost:6379/0`.
-If your Redis service is running elsewhere, expose the correct connection URI to the tests via the environment variable `REDIS_TLS_URL`.
+If Redis is running elsewhere, expose the correct connection URI to the tests via the environment variable `REDIS_URL`.
+This can even be a remote URI!

-**We do not need to launch a local instance of webserver and celery to run tests.
+**To reiterate, we do not need to launch a local instance of webserver and celery to run tests.
 Local tests use Flask mocking to test endpoints, and they use a locally running redis to run Celery.**

 ## Styling